wagtail/wagtail/docs/reference/pages/panels.md

         By default, field values from ``StreamField`` or ``RichTextField`` are redacted to prevent rendering of potentially insecure HTML mid-form.
 You can change this behaviour for custom panel types by overriding ``Panel.format_value_for_display()``.

+    .. attribute:: FieldPanel.attrs (optional)

+        Allows a dictionary containing HTML attributes to be set on the rendered panel.
+If you assign a value of ``True`` or ``False`` to an attribute, it will be rendered as an HTML5 boolean attribute.

 ```

 ### MultiFieldPanel